acentswap/docs2-wiki/get-started/wallet-guide.md

 ![](../.gitbook/assets/how-to-make-a-crypto-wallet-header.png)

-To get started on AcentSwap, the first thing you'll need is to set up a wallet that supports BNB Smart Chain (BSC).
+To get started on AcentSwap, the first thing you'll need is to set up a wallet that supports Acent Mainnet (BSC).
 Wallets are available both on desktop computers and on smartphone devices.
 You'll need to choose the wallet that fits your needs best.

 {% hint style="danger" %}
 **When you're setting up a wallet, be sure to:**